 A Little Bit About Me

-So how does one go about juggling a comprehensive diet and exercise regimen with family commitments and a full-on, 45-hour a week work life?
+So, just how does one go about juggling a comprehensive diet and exercise regimen with a full plate of family commitments and a demanding, 45-hour a week work life?
 That’s what I hope to chronicle in this blog — my day-to-day attempt at applying solid diet and fitness related theory within the constraints of a real-world life.

-I’ve been a “fitness enthusiast” for over thirty years, now — the majority of those years while holding down a demanding job (completely outside of the fitness industry).
-And I know a secret that most people who’ve attempted to implement a fitness program have no doubt figured out; it’s not the “what to do’s” that’ll ultimately doom you — hell, there’s a plethora of solid, well-researched information out there just for the asking — the real implantation killer is all in the consistent, day-in and day-out application of that information.
-It’s not for lack of desire or inspiration that people fail at their fitness goals; failure ultimately results from the cumulative fatigue inflicted from the springing of life’s little boobi-traps.
+I’ve been a “Physical Culturalist” for well over thirty years, now — the majority of those years while holding down demanding jobs completely outside of the fitness industry.
+And I happen to know a secret that most people who’ve attempted to implement a health and fitness program within a normal, work-a-day life have no doubt figured out — that it’s not the rather truncated list of “what to do’s” that’ll ultimately doom you — hell, there’s a plethora of solid, well-researched information out there just for the asking; the real implantation killers lay hidden within the din of the consistent, day-in and day-out roadblocks that serve to prevent the application of that information.
+It’s not for lack of desire or inspiration that the majority people fail at their fitness goals; failure ultimately results from the cumulative fatigue inflicted from the springing of life’s little boobi-traps.
 Day-to-day trip-ups that’ll dis-inspire and frazzle one’s resolve.
-With this blog, I’ll attempt to shed some light on how I “endeavor to persevere” in my fitness quest.
+With this blog, I’ll attempt to shed some light on how I “endeavor to persevere” in my quest for the ultimate expression of Physical Culture; that is, producing the best, most healthful physical expression that my personal genetic hand is capable of achieving.

-So I hope you’ll drop by now and again to pick up some tips and maybe — hopefully! — you’ll see that it is actually possible to be fit, well-fed and healthy even while being a slave to the capitalist grind.
-And by all means, if you have any tips to share, please leave them!
-I am by no means an expert, just some one who’s become fairly adept at stiff-arming life’s obstacles so as to eek-out a good work-out and a healthy meal here and there.
+So I do hope that you’ll drop by the Theory to Practice blog now and again to pick up some valuable tips and maybe — hopefully! — you’ll see that it is actually possible to be fit, well-fed and healthy even while being a slave to the capitalist grind.
+Also, feel free to drop by the Efficient Exercise blog, where my Efficient Exercise team members and I dish on diet, exercise and all things Physical Culture, with a decidedly Austin, Texas flair.
+And by all means, if you have any tips to share — questions, comments, or concerns as well — please feel free to drop me a line at either theorytopractice@gmail.com, or keith@efficientexercise.com — I’d love to hear from you!
+I’ve no PhD. nor laundry-list of acronyms following my name to tout; I do, however, have 30+ years of in-the-trenches warfare, empirical and self-taught knowledge at my disposal.
+I am by no means a “certified expert” in anyone’s ledger, just a guy who’s become demonstrably adept at consistently stiff-arming life’s obstacles so as to eek-out a damn good work-out and a healthy, tasty meal.
+Put a string of those types of “wins” together, and before long you’ve established a solid leg-up in the ol’ Physical Culture game.

 Keith